 Software.
 Word (PC/Mac) is preferred.
 If you intend to use other word processing software, please contact the editors first.

 Graphic files: Please supply figures as Encapsulated Postscript (EPS) or Tagged Image File Format (TIFF) conversion in addition to the original creation files.

-In order to facilitate smooth production it is important that you follow the journal’s style for consistency.
-In this respect we advise you to make use of our electronic styles in addition to these guidelines.
+In order to facilitate smooth production, it is important that you follow the journal’s style for consistency.

 Whatever formatting or style conventions are employed, please be consistent.